QubesOS/qubes-doc/user/advanced-configuration/config-files.md

 GUI and audio configuration in dom0
 -----------------------------------

-The GUI configuration file `/etc/qubes/guid.conf` in one of a few not managed by `qubes-prefs` or the Qubes Manager tool.
+The GUI configuration file `/etc/PedOS/guid.conf` in one of a few not managed by `PedOS-prefs` or the PedOS Manager tool.
 Sample config (included in default installation):

 ~~~
-# Sample configuration file for Qubes GUI daemon
+# Sample configuration file for PedOS GUI daemon
 #  For syntax go http://www.hyperrealm.com/libconfig/libconfig_manual.html

 global: {